MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

     You can also [manually register devices to use Windows Autopilot](/autopilot/add-devices).
 Manually registering devices is often used to repurpose existing hardware that wasn't previously set up with Windows Autopilot.

-2. Create and assign a Windows Autopilot deployment profile in Intune.
+2. **Create and assign a Windows Autopilot deployment profile in Intune**.

     1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
     2. Select **Devices** > **Windows** > **Windows enrollment** > **Windows Autopilot Deployment Program** > **Deployment profiles**.